mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 ```
 -C: target file to be cracked or encrypted file
--c: name of ciphertext file with in encrypted file (readme.txt in Desktop.zip)
+-c: name of ciphertext file within the encrypted file (readme.txt in Desktop.zip)
 -P: compressed plaintext file
 -p: name of the plaintext file in the compressed plaintext file (that is, the location of readme.txt in readme.zip)
 -d: name of the output decrypted zip file